jasp-stats/jaspRegression/inst/help/RegressionLogistic.md

 - Bias: Estimation of the bias.
 - Standard Error: Standard error of the bootstrapped regression coefficients.

+Multicollinearity diagnostics:
+- Tolerance: Inverse of the Variance Inflation Factor (VIF).
+- VIF: Variance Inflation Factor; large values indicate multicollinearity.
+Calculated as VIF = det(R11) * det(R22) / det(R), where R is the covariance matrix of the regression coefficients (excluding intercept), R11 is a submatrix of R of the predictor for which VIF is calculated, and V22 is a submatrix of R of the other predictors (Fox & Monette, 1992; Fox, 2016).

 Casewise Diagnostics:
 - Case number: Identification of the case being inspected.
 - Observed: The observed value of the outcome.